Research Reveals Growing Distrust for Threat Detection Tools as SOC Teams Struggle to Identify Real Attacks

 SOC teams are increasingly frustrated with their current security tools, which are causing more challenges than they solve.
 Many practitioners find themselves pushing aside critical tasks to manage the overwhelming alert volume they receive, leading to dissatisfaction not only with the tools but also with the vendors providing them.
 Practitioners also continue to struggle with alert accuracy, with a significant number of alerts going unaddressed due to time constraints and insufficient tool support.
 While there are signs of improvement in areas like visibility across hybrid environments, the overwhelming volume of alerts remains a significant issue.
 The study also found:

-- 60% of SOC practitioners say vendors are selling threat detection tools that create too much noise and too many alerts, while 71% say vendors need to take more responsibility for failing to stop a breach.
+- 56% (global 60%) of APAC SOC practitioners say vendors are selling threat detection tools that create too much noise and too many alerts, while 69% (global 71%) say vendors need to take more responsibility for failing to stop a breach.

-- 81% of SOC practitioners spend more than 2 hours per day digging through / triaging security events.
+- 82% (global 81%) of SOC practitioners spend more than 2 hours per day digging through / triaging security events.

-- 50% of SOC practitioners say their security tools are more of a hindrance than help when it comes to spotting real attacks, noting that realistically, they are only able to deal with 38% of the alerts they receive, while they would classify 16% of them as "real attacks."
+- 46% (global 50%) of SOC practitioners say their security tools are more of a hindrance than help when it comes to spotting real attacks, noting that realistically, they are only able to deal with 38% (same as global) of the alerts they receive, while they would classify 17% (global 16%) of them as "real attacks."

-- 60% of SOC practitioners say a lot of their security tools are bought as a "box ticking" exercise for compliance.
+- 58% (global 60%) of SOC practitioners say a lot of their security tools are bought as a "box ticking" exercise for compliance.

 Adoption and Trust in AI for Threat Detection is Growing, But Vendors Have Work To Do

-- 85% of SOC practitioners say their level of investment and use of AI has increased in the last year, with 67% noting that AI has had a positive impact on their ability to identify and deal with threats.
+- 82% (global 85%) of APAC SOC practitioners say their level of investment and use of AI has increased in the last year, with 63% (global 67%) noting that AI has had a positive impact on their ability to identify and deal with threats.

-- 75% of SOC practitioners say AI has reduced their workload in the past 12 months, 73% of SOC practitioners say AI has reduced feelings of burnout in the past 12 months.
+- 71% (global 75%) of SOC practitioners say AI has reduced their workload in the past 12 months, 70% (global 73%) of SOC practitioners say AI has reduced feelings of burnout in the past 12 months.

-- 89% of SOC practitioners plan to use more AI-powered tools over the next year to replace legacy threat detection and response.
+- 87% (global 89%) of SOC practitioners plan to use more AI-powered tools over the next year to replace legacy threat detection and response.

 "It's promising to see that confidence is growing among security practitioners; however, it's clear they are becoming increasingly frustrated with their current threat detection tools which, due to a lack of integrated attack signal, often create additional work rather than streamline the process.
 The data suggests that the tools being used for threat detection and response, along with the vendors who sell them, aren't holding up their end of the deal," Mark Wojtasiak, vice president of research and strategy at Vectra AI.
 "Teams believe AI delivers an attack signal that will help them identify and prioritize threats, accelerate response times, and reduce alert fatigue, however, trust needs to be rebuilt.
 AI-powered offerings are proving to have a positive impact, but to truly reestablish trust, vendors will need to show how they add value beyond just the technologies they sell."